 Moving on from Richard Lander School is a student journey which we do our very best to make as seamless as possible.
 This journey starts in Year 9, before students choose their options.

 Students from Years 9, 10 and 11 are invited to our annual careers fair which usually happens in November and is held in school.
 Here students can see some of the many opportunities on offer to them through visiting trade stands provided by local further education colleges, businesses, apprenticeship providers and the Armed Services.
+The photographs above show the 2019 event.

 Throughout the academic year, Cornwall College and Truro College come into school to raise student awareness of the options they offer.
 The colleges give presentations; both in special year group assemblies and in PD lessons.
 Students are given time, and staff help, to complete their post 16 application forms in PD lessons.